Did you know?

 You can order a Lab, ask a Golden, but you must negotiate with a Chesapeake. – Anonymous

 When a British ship was wrecked off the coast of Maryland in 1807, two of the survivors, a pair of Newfoundland dogs, swam ashore and helped found a new breed of dog.
-The Newfs, Sailor and Canton, bred with local sporting dogs including setters, pointers, and spaniels, and the Chesapeake Bay Retriever evolved.
+The Newfs, Sailor and Canton, bred with local sporting dogs including setters, pointers, and spaniels, and the Chesapeake Bay Retriever evolved, taking his name from the Chesapeake Bay area where he was developed.

 Photos displayed courtesy of Kristine Dunham